 - Durability issues

-This pair is great if you’re having traction issues due to sweat.
+This pair of MMA shin guards is great if you’re having traction issues due to sweat.
 They are scientifically designed to reduce slipping when fighting.
 It also has no pressure points, so they aren’t pushing down anywhere too much.
-It also has an adjustable fit so it can mold to your shins easier.
+It also has an adjustable fit so it can mold to your leg easier.

 - Comfortable with a smooth closure